ConduitNetwork/docs/infrastructure/clouds/clouds.rst

 #.
 Select the Clouds link in the sub navigation bar.
 #.
 Click the Delete icon of the cloud to delete.

 ..
 IMPORTANT:: All Instances and managed Hosts and VM's must be removed prior to deleting a cloud.
-To remove Instances, Hosts and VM's from |morpheus| without deleting them in the actual Cloud, select Delete on the Host or VM, unselect "Remove Infrastructure" and select "Remove Associated Instances" if Instance are associated with the Hosts or VMs.
+To remove Instances, Hosts and VM's from |conduit| without deleting them in the actual Cloud, select Delete on the Host or VM, unselect "Remove Infrastructure" and select "Remove Associated Instances" if Instance are associated with the Hosts or VMs.